cianmawhinney/visca-camera-controller/README.md

 # VISCA Camera Controller

-Disclaimer: This project is unfinished and not suitable for a production environment just yet.
+Disclaimer: This project isn't finished just yet, and may not be suitable for your environment.

 ## Visca Command Implementation
 - [x] PanTiltDrive